skychwang/Latest-Chapters/README.md

 ## etc.

-Exploration in Python GUI software making.
+An exploration in making GUI software using Python.